fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 reproduced, including the combined gVisor patch applying and testing cleanly against a fresh upstream clone; the flatten table in Test 8 reproduced digit for digit.

+## What this proves

+This work found two distinct optimizations, and they should not be blurred together.
+On gVisor's KVM platform, restored sandboxes can share clean guest-memory pages from a common copy-on-write base, which materially increases density when the resident base is large.
+Independently of that, checkpoint restore avoids expensive runtime initialization and cuts agent startup cost several-fold on both KVM and systrap.
+Shared-base memory does not eliminate the fixed per-sandbox gVisor overhead, and burst restores remain CPU-bound.
+The strongest near-term result is therefore not universal memory deduplication but fast restoration plus extremely cheap parked-agent state, with the density gain available as a KVM bonus on top.
+The experiments below build that case one layer at a time.

+Three words recur and mean different things, so here are the definitions used throughout.
+The **checkpoint delta** is the set of pages that differ from the base at checkpoint time, which is what a delta-only checkpoint serializes.
+The **runtime COW delta** is the private memory a restored clone accumulates afterward as copy-on-write breaks sharing page by page.
+The **parked-state delta** is what a suspended agent costs on disk beyond the shared
+base: its kernel state file plus its checkpoint delta.

 Two environment notes up front:

 - Tests 1 through 10 run on any Linux with userfaultfd enabled